compiler-explorer/compiler-explorer/docs/API.md

 ```

 The filters are a JSON object with `true`/`false` values.
 If not supplied,
  defaults are used.
 If supplied, the filters are used as-is.
+The `addFilters`
+ and `removeFilters` option can be used to add or remove individual filters
+ without affecting the default values.
  The `compilerOptions` is used to pass extra arguments to the back end, and is
  probably not useful for most REST users.